Kinship

 Centred Content

 Kinship arrangements support children and youth to maintain connection to their family and heritage, help them remain in their community, support their identity, and help them maintain their ethnicity, culture, and family traditions.
-Kinship can include neighbours, teachers, or any member of a child’s community with whom the child has an established relationship.
+Kinship can include any member of a child’s community with whom the child has an established relationship.
 It doesn’t need to be a direct relative.

 Kinship arrangements can either be ‘in care’ of a Children’s Aid Society or ‘out of care.’